adamant/adamant.language.reference/src/syntax-reference.md

-# Syntax Reference
+## Appendix: Syntax Reference

-This section gives a brief statement of the syntax for easy reference.
+A brief statement of the syntax for easy reference.

 ## Identifiers